ippontech/blog-usa/posts/tips-and-reminders-for-using-docker-daily.md

 networks:
   ippon:
 ```
-That way, the database is accessible from the host as if it was installed on it.
+This way, the database is accessible from the host as if it was installed on it.
 But, do we really need that ?
-Let’s remove port 3306 exposure, that way, with *Mysql-client* on host, you will not be able to connect to it through:
+Let’s remove port 3306 exposure, this way, with *Mysql-client* on host, you will not be able to connect to it through:
 ```
 $ mysql -h 127.0.0.1 -u ippon -p
 Enter password: ippon